Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Worker’s Compensation Insurance

-Medical students are not employees of KHSC-KansasCOM; therefore, KHSC-KansasCOM does not provide worker’s compensation insurance.
+Medical students are not employees of KHSU-KansasCOM; therefore, KHSU-KansasCOM does not provide worker’s compensation insurance.
 The purchase of required coverage may be offered at the facility where the student might be rotating.
 Any expense incurred is the student’s responsibility.